 The high nutrient and energy content in organic materials can be transformed to generate widespread environmental and economic benefits such as improving soil conditions for the agricultural sector.

 Victoria is home to about half of Australia’s plastic reprocessing facilities and recycles a significant proportion of the nation’s recovered plastics.

-Textiles are one of the fastest growing waste streams and one of the most recyclable, with over 95% able to be recycled or reused, but just 2% recovered in Victoria.
+Textiles are one of the fastest growing waste streams and one of the most recyclable, with over 95 per cent able to be recycled or reused, but just 2 per cent recovered in Victoria.

-Of the 357,000 tonnes of timber waste generated in 2013/14, 118,000 tonnes (33%) of timber was recovered for reprocessing.
-There are a number of products manufactured in Victoria that are produced from recovered untreated timber despite the low recovery rate.
+Of the 357,000 tonnes of timber waste generated in 2013-14, 118,000 tonnes (33 per cent) of timber was recovered for reprocessing.
+There are a number of products produced from recovered untreated timber in Victoria, despite the low recovery rate.

 In Victoria, the landfilling of whole tyres is banned, requiring alternative management of this considerable resource.
 Over 90,000 tonnes of end-of-life tyres and rubber waste was generated in Victoria in 2013-14.